 - regular follow-up visits with your physician

-It’s also important for spouses or family to understand and watch for signs of postpartum depression as the new mom may not always realize that she’s struggling.
+It’s also important for spouses or family to understand and watch for signs as the new mom may not always realize that she’s struggling.

 If you ever feel like harming yourself, your baby or someone else, call 911 or have someone bring you to the emergency room.